Angry German Kid: Misperception and effects on personal life

 Many viewers were not aware that the video was a skit.
 After the Emsdetten school shooting in November 2006, discourse broke out in Germany about the dangers of computer games, and Focus TV distributed the video of the Angry German Kid as an example of how games could make young people aggressive.
 The video was distributed further, with text commentaries naming the protagonist Leopold.
 These commentaries claimed that it was a genuine recording secretly filmed by Leopold's father, and that he was now in a clinic because of his internet addiction.
 The report was sharply criticised by the scene media, and it was stated that protagonist of the video was known for staging it.
 Nevertheless, he became symbolic of the fear that video games could incite violence in young people.
 Years later, Focus retracted the article and flagged it from publication.

 Due to the increasing distribution, Kochanowski was bullied by classmates.
 He tried to clarify that the scene was not real, but then deleted all his videos from the internet as far as he could and withdrew.
 He claims that he eventually "went crazy" from the relentless bullying, which led to him intimidating classmates and drunkenly announcing a potential killing spree at his school.
 This resulted in him being expelled and serving a month in prison.

 Later life

-In 2015 Kochanowski began producing videos again on YouTube.
+In 2015, Kochanowski began producing videos again on YouTube.
 These videos detail his fitness training and have no relation to his earlier uploads.
 He was eventually recognized as the Angry German Kid, but did not initially respond to inquiries about his previous videos or Angry German Kid.
-At the end of 2017 Kochanowski re-entered under the public sphere under the new pseudonym Hercules Beatz.
+At the end of 2017, Kochanowski re-entered the public sphere under the new pseudonym Hercules Beatz.
 Kochanowski, who was 26 years old at the time and has trained for a bodybuilder's physique, published a diss track in which he talks about the events surrounding the publication of the web video 12 years earlier and insults those who bullied him.
-Since 2018 he has also published his own rap songs.
+Since 2018, he has also published his own rap songs.

 Today, the video is considered a prime example of web videos in the 2000s.
 It has been studied in the context of the psychology of computer users.